semido/extsort/readme.md

    * -m N : limit the memory with number of elements;
    * -t N : limit number of available of threads;
    * -p N : define number of merge passes;
+   * -p 0 : start external sort with multithread merge; this is default mode now;
    * -s N : define number of merge slots, i.e. how many files are opened for merge.